Esri/esri-loader/README.md

 # esri-loader
-A tiny library to help load [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules in non-Dojo applications.
+A tiny library to help load modules from either the [4.x](https://developers.arcgis.com/javascript/) or [3.x](https://developers.arcgis.com/javascript/3/) versions of the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) in non-Dojo applications.

 See below for more information on [why this library is needed](#why-is-this-needed) and how it can help improve application load performance.